macedojleo/BDH/README.md

 ## How to configure bdh

-To configure thresholds, open bdh script using a text editor your choice and replace the lines below by the values you prefer (remember that all these values were seted in percent format.
-E.g the number "70" means "70%" of usage).
+To configure thresholds, open bdh script using a text editor your choice and replace the lines below by the values you prefer Remember: All these values were setted up using percent format. (e.g. the number "70" means "70%" of FS usage).

 	#set alarm thresholds here: